cvlab-kaist/DirecT2V/README.md

 ![image](https://github.com/KU-CVLAB/InstrucT2V/assets/96568164/ec206804-4563-4ddd-a9e1-ce1f2b4bd6eb)

-**Overall pipeline of the proposed InstrucT2V framework.** Our framework consists of two parts: directing an abstract user prompt with an LLM director (GPT-4) and video generation with a modified T2I diffusion (Stable Diffusion).
+**Overall pipeline of InstrucT2V.** Our framework consists of two parts: directing an abstract user prompt with an LLM director (GPT-4) and video generation with a modified T2I diffusion (Stable Diffusion).

 **The code and an interactive demo will be released soon!
 Stay in touch.**